interrupt-software/terraform-provider-hashicups/README.md

 ### Populating the provider endpoint

 In this example, we are borrowing from [Tom Straub's brilliant example](https://github.com/straubt1/terraform-network-mirror/blob/main/aws/main.tf) to populate an S3 bucket and use that endpoint as the entry point for the providers URL.
-We are making a minor change in the S3 bucket name to reflect our own identity and then pushing the contents [mirror](./mirror) folder.
+We are making a minor change in the S3 bucket name to reflect our own identity and then pushing the contents of the [mirror](./mirror) folder.

 ```
 locals {